ucsb-igert/nsc/doc/report.md

    publication counts are values.
 An edge between nodes indicates co-authorship.
    This network consists of 1,291,210 nodes and 5,227,553 edges.

-The other two datasets needed to be processed.
-These include:
+The other two datasets needed to be processed:

  * **Twitter**: This consists of all the raw tweets from June through December of 2009.
 Also included is a list of which users are following who.
 The raw